Frameworks for Just Transition Processes

 This document proposes a strategy and action plan to give effect to the resolution concerning a just transition towards environmentally sustainable economies and societies for all adopted by the International Labour Conference at its 111th Session in June 2023.

-Renewable energy targets in 2022: A guide to design (IRENA, 2022)
+Renewable Energy Targets in 2022: A Guide to Design (IRENA, 2022)

 This report sets out to support governments in designing renewable energy targets that can help achieve these pressing objectives.
 The report presents an overview of the latest updates in climate commitments made ahead of COP27, focusing on the renewable energy targets in NDCs.
 The analysis illustrates the existing mismatch between renewable targets in NDCs and those set in national energy plans, after presenting the latest trends in targets and an analysis of the level of ambition in renewable power targets globally.